canonical/sphinx-docs-starter-pack/docs/content/migrate-from-pre-extension.rst

 Apply customisation
 -------------------

 If your projects have custom configurations or styles, ensure that you identify and apply these changes to the new documentation project.
-The extension provides a mechanism to overwrite the default settings with customised resources.

 For general information on customising the extension configuration, see :doc:`customise`.